 - Returning calls: If you have promised to return a call to a board recruiter or they have left you a message, don’t leave it for more than 48 hours.

 Where to from here?

-Dealing with board recruiters and headhunters is just one obstacle you may come across in your pursuit of a board career.
-Trust me there are many more and I cover most of them in my online Board Appointment Training Series.
-The training series is included in the Executive Membership Package.
+Dealing with board recruiters and headhunters is one obstacle you will encounter while pursuing a board career.
+There are many more obstacles, which are covered in the online Board Appointment Training Series included in the Executive Membership Package.